-A damp brush has been applied to those areas of dry pencil with the result that colours have ‘bounced’ up in strength.
+I applied a damp brush to those areas of dry pencil, so the colours have increased in strength.

-I have added further layers of green shading to the areas where the cattle are grazing and in the distant lower ground, but I think that is a mistake.
+Then I added further layers of green shading to the areas where the cattle are grazing, as well as in the distant lower ground.
+However, I think that is a mistake.
 I will correct this as soon as I decide on the next action.

-I did spend some time thinking about where to take this exercise, and decided to add some trees on either side.
+I spent some time thinking about where to take this exercise, then added some trees on either side.

 The additions obscured the delicate hills on the right and changed the whole balance of the picture.
-Some effort was then taken to correct this and finally the picture was abandoned.
+I corrected this and finally abandoned the picture!

 It serves the original purpose, though, in showing the use of underpainting to create an aquarelle background.

-The ‘disaster’ in composition was of my own making!
+The disaster in composition was of my making!

-The moral of the story is clear ….
-It is better to work from a reference which starts out being a reasonable composition.
+The moral of the story is clear… It is better to work from a reference which starts out to be a reasonable composition.
 You can always change it, but working entirely without a guide sometimes leads to something less than good.

 The exercise, does, though, show the technique of using thin washes to build up a misty aquarelle background.